-This follows on from the thread started in [NFS Advanced Edit Incorrectly Checks Existence of Shares].
+This follows on from the thread started in [NFS Advanced Edit Incorrectly Checks Existence of Shares - #8 by Walt].
 Due to the severity of the bug recently discovered it needs to have its own topic.

 As described in the referenced thread, I used a workaround to add two lines to

 /etc/exports via the NFS Advanced Edit button in Rockstor.
 Both lines began with “/export/…”.
 This did not appear to cause any issues.
 (See the thread referenced above for all the details.)
 Recently I tried exporting a third subdirectory using that same method and that bug returned, along with an additional corruption of the filesystem.

 For clarity, this will be explained with the following example.

 - There are folders in AAA named bbb, ccc and ddd.

 - The NFS exports are:

 - When ddd was not exported, all three exports mounted fine on the client. “ls” of the AAA mountpoint on the client listed directories /bbb, /ccc and /ddd, along with other contents in AAA. “ls” of mountpoints of /bbb and /ccc listed the expected contents of those directories. “ls /mnt2/AAA” typed from the console of the exporting server also listed the expected contents.
 AAA was also exported via Samba and its contents were available on a Windows PC where it was exported to.

 - When the export of /ddd was added, all four NFS exports mounted successfully on the Linux client. “ls” of the mountpoint of AAA returned an empty list. “ls” of the mountpoints of /bbb and /ccc returned empty lists. “ls” of the mountpoint of /ddd showed the expected contents of /ddd.
 The contents of /ddd were readable, but the transfer rate was slow.
 On the console of the server, “ls /mnt2/AAA” returned an empty list.
 From the Windows PC, AAA also appeared to be empty.